Vegan Japanese

 Variations

 Once you master the basic recipe, you can make it your own.
 Add a slice of fresh chili for gentle heat, a piece of star anise for spice, or a strip of citrus zest for brightness.
-Gari also pairs well with other pickles, so try it alongside easy pickled carrots and some classic pickled chilis.
+Gari also pairs well with other pickles, so try it alongside quick pickled carrots and some pickled red chilis.

 Storage